cllckn/information-and-communication-technologies/module5/README.md

 flexibility, scalability, and ease of use, MongoDB is widely used in web applications, real-time analytics, IoT systems, and any environment where data structure can change over time.

+In MongoDB, a cluster refers to a group of interconnected servers (nodes) that work together as a single unified database system, providing scalability, redundancy, and high availability.

-1) A replica set provides high availability by copying the same data across multiple servers.
+1) A replica set (cluster) provides high availability by copying the same data across multiple servers.
 In a replica set, read performance can also be improved by directing read operations to the nearest replica node.
 ```text
                +----------------------+